joshbegley/nyt-latest/previous.md

 **Caribbean Revelers Celebrate at Parade, Even as Many Are Missing**\
-`At the annual West Indian American Day Parade in Brooklyn, many Haitian New Yorkers targeted by an immigration crackdown skipped the festivities.`\
+`At the annual West Indian American Day Parade in Brooklyn, many Haitian New Yorkers targeted by an immigration crackdown were absent from the festivities.`\
 https://www.nytimes.com/2026/09/07/nyregion/west-indian-american-parade-haitians.html

 **Thousands of Serbs Mourn Ratko Mladic, the ‘Butcher of Bosnia’**\